Anand0046/TwitterSentimentAnalysis/README.md

 3. Enter number of Tweets ( Max 200)
 4. Hit Enter

-Note: You can also do test cases to check for output.
+Note: You can also do edge case and corner case to check for output.